Slamy/Wiki_MiSTer/Configuration-Files.md

 ### recents
 Set to 1 to enable showing recently played games.
-Once enabled, you can highlight or select the "Load file" option in a core menu and press the `Select` button on your controller to show a list of recently loaded files.
+Once enabled, you can highlight or select the "Load file" option in a core menu and press the `select` button on your controller to show a list of recently loaded files.

-(Note: using this mode increases writes to SD card, which may increase wear over the long term)
+(Note: using this mode increases writes to SD card, which may increase wear over the long term.)

 `recents=0` Default behavior - normal mode